ThomaxMerlin/salary-prediction/README.md

 ---

-Enjoy exploring the salary prediction model! 🚀
+Enjoy exploring the salary prediction model in Jupyter Notebook! 🚀